QuickBooks Blog

 Processing a paycheck advance requires clear communication, proper documentation, and payroll coordination.
 A consistent, step-by-step process ensures both legal compliance and financial clarity for everyone involved.

-1. Require employees to submit a written request that includes the amount and reason
+1. Have the employee submit a written request, including the amount needed and the reason for the advance.

-2. Review the request with HR or management to determine eligibility
+2. Review and approve the request with HR or management to confirm the employee meets your eligibility criteria.

 Both parties play a role in making paycheck advances work smoothly.
 Here's what each side should understand before moving forward.